briatte/srqm/data/README.md

 ### Survey weights:

     use data/gss2010, clear
-    svyset vpsu [pw=wtssall], strata(vstrata)
+    svyset vpsu [pw = wtssall], strata(vstrata)

 See "[Calculating Design-Corrected Standard Errors for the General Social Survey, 1988-2010](http://publicdata.norc.org:41000/gss/documents//OTHR/GSS%20design%20variables.pdf)" by Steven Pedlow and [Appendix A](http://publicdata.norc.org:41000/gss/.%5CDocuments%5CCodebook%5CA.pdf) of the GSS codebook for other options.

 ### Production notes:

 The dataset is a trimmed-down version of the [GSS 1972-2010 cumulative cross-sectional dataset](http://www3.norc.org/GSS+Website/Download/STATA+v8.0+Format/) (Release 2, Feb.
 2012).
+Variables with less than 500 observations are not in the teaching dataset.
 A mock codebook is bundled with the data extract.

 * * *